 Pearl Barley Kasha

-Start your day off right with this easy pearl barley kasha cooked in almond milk!
-Garnish your kasha with toasted almonds and fresh cherries for a healthy and delicious vegan breakfast!
+Start your day off right with this easy Pearl Barley Kasha cooked in almond milk!
+Garnish your kasha with toasted almonds and fresh cherries for a healthy and delicious breakfast.

 kasha with toasted almonds and cherries